matty99/matty99.github.io/_posts/2016-09-14-worst-code.md

 ---
 layout: post
-title: "The hackiest code I've written so far"
+title: "The hackiest code I have ever written"
-description: Bad code I wrote and an explanation of why it was written.
+description: Bad code I wrote and some explanation as to why it was written.
 tags:
 - Web development
 - Javascript